 is one that has been passed down from one generation to the next.

-When you make a Chocolate Pudding Cake, you do not need an electric
+When you make a Chocolate Pudding Cake, you don't need an electric

-mixer, everything is mixed by hand.
+mixer, everything is simply mixed together by hand.
 There are two parts to this

 recipe, the cake and the pudding sauce.
 Let's begin with the pudding sauce

 which means stirring instant coffee into boiling water unless you have

 some freshly brewed coffee on hand.
 Then just mix together some brown and white sugars, along with unsweetened cocoa

 powder (regular unsweetened or Dutch-processed).
 Finally, we make the cake batter which is done by whisking the dry